getmubarak/SA/styles/Layered/Readme.txt

 The microkernel architecture pattern consists of two types of architecture components: a core system and plug-in modules.
 Application logic is divided between independent plug-in modules and the basic core system, providing extensibility, flexibility, and isolation of application features and custom processing logic.
 Perhaps the best example of the microkernel architecture is the Eclipse IDE.
 Downloading the basic Eclipse product provides you little more than an editor.
 However, once you start adding plug-ins, it becomes a highly customizable and useful product.

+An example is a task scheduler.
+The microkernel could contain all the logic for scheduling and triggering tasks, while the plug-ins contain specific tasks.
+As long as the plug-ins adhere to a predefined API, the microkernel can trigger them without needing to know the implementation details.

+Another example is a workflow.
+The implementation of a workflow contains concepts like the order of the different steps, evaluating the results of steps, deciding what the next step is, etc. The specific implementation of the steps is less important to the core code of the workflow.

 DDD Layered
 Domain-Driven Design is an approach to software development that centers the development on programming a domain model that has a rich understanding of the processes and rules of a domain.